williamdlees/receptor_utils/README.md

 set as a template.

 # extract_refs.py
-A script (that  can be run from the cloned repo) which uses simple_bi_seq to extract files for particular loci and species from an IMGT reference file.
+A script which uses simple_bi_seq to extract files for particular loci and species from an IMGT reference file.

 # extract_refs.py
-A script (that can be run from the cloned repo) which uses simple_bi_seq to extract list identical sequences and sub-sequences in a fasta file.
+A script which uses simple_bi_seq to extract list identical sequences and sub-sequences in a fasta file.